oskariorg/oskari-docs/md/documentation/backend/enabling-myplaces.md

 ### Test Oskari

-Start e.g. http://localhost:8888/oskari-map?viewId={id} in your browser.
-Replace `{id}` with the id of the view you created.
+Start e.g. http://localhost:8888/oskari-map?uuid={uuid} in your browser.
+Replace `{uuid}` with the uuid of the view you created.
 Logged in users should be able to add own points, lines and polygons.

 ## Troubleshooting